elisa-negrini/BDT-project/historical_data/README.md

 `historical_aggregated`:

 - **Purpose**: It combines raw stock, macroeconomic, and fundamental data, performs necessary feature engineering, and then stores the enriched dataset in PostgreSQL for model training.
-Upon completion, it sends a signal to trigger the next steps in our MLOps pipeline.
+Upon completion, it sends a signal to trigger the next steps in our MLOps pipeline

-- **Inputs**: Raw data from Kafka topics (`h_alpaca`, `historical_macro`, `h_company`) and active ticker information from PostgreSQL.
+- **Inputs**: Raw data from Kafka topics (`h_alpaca`, `historical_macro`, `h_company`) and active ticker information from PostgreSQL

-- **Output**: A comprehensive, feature-engineered historical dataset in PostgreSQL (`aggregated_data` table), plus a completion signal sent to the start_model Kafka topic.
+- **Output**: A comprehensive, feature-engineered historical dataset in PostgreSQL (`aggregated_data` table), plus a completion signal sent to the start_model Kafka topic

 ## Configuration